 Earning your Juris Doctor from the University of Louisville Brandeis School of Law starts with the application process, an opportunity for interested candidates to demonstrate their potential for the successful study of law.
-A supportive and collaborative community, Louisville Law actively seeks to recruit a class of talented individuals with strong credentials, diverse backgrounds and unique experiences.
+A supportive and collaborative community, Brandeis Law actively seeks to recruit a class of talented individuals with strong credentials, diverse backgrounds and unique experiences.

 Prospective applicants should be mindful of several important dates:

-- October 1, 2021: First-year JD program application opens
+- October 1, 2023: First-year JD program application opens

-- April 15, 2022: Regular application deadline
+- April 1, 2024: Regular application deadline

-- July 15, 2022: First-year JD program application closes
+- July 1, 2024: First-year JD program application closes

 The Law School Admission Council (LSAC) handles the collection and processing of all application materials.
-All applicants must create an LSAC account and register for the Credential Assembly Service (CAS) in order to apply.
-Please allow an average of two weeks for LSAC to process materials submitted via CAS.
+Please allow up to two weeks for LSAC to process materials submitted via the Credential Assembly Service (CAS).
 The law school will not receive your CAS materials until they have been fully processed and released by LSAC.

-Applications that are incomplete as of the regular application deadline but complete and ready for review by July 15 at 5:00 PM Eastern are classified as late applications.
-Late applications are ineligible for merit-based scholarship funding.
-This application will no longer be available for submission after 5:00 PM Eastern on July 15, and updates to incomplete applications will no longer be accepted.
-You must take the LSAT no later than June 2022 in order to apply for Fall 2022 admission.
+Applications that are incomplete as of the regular application deadline are generally ineligible for institutional scholarship funding.
+The application for Fall 2024 admission will no longer be available for submission after July 1, 2024, and updates to incomplete applications will no longer be accepted.
+You must take the LSAT no later than June 2024 in order to apply for Fall 2024 admission.